shayan-taheri/sqlinstaller/README.md

 /
 ```

-> __Note:__ Forward slash must be at the end of the line or by itself on a separate line
+> __Note:__ For the Oracle and DB2 providers only, the forward slash (/) must be at the end of the line or by itself on a separate line

 ## Database vs User/Schema